kucheech/expo-tic-tac-toe/README.md

 - used [Expo](https://expo.io/) to create project
 - functional components and hooks are used instead of class components and state

+## Instructions for walkthrough

+The master branch contains the final output code.\
+To do a walkthrough, do a git checkout of the 01-inspecting-the-starter-code branch.\
+All the other steps of the tutorial are progressed implemented in the branches which have numerical prefixes to indicate their order

+- 01-inspecting-the-starter-code
+- 02-passing-data-through-props
+- 03-making-an-interactive-component
+- 04-lifting-state-up
+- 05-taking-turns
+- 06-declaring-a-winner
+- 07-lifting-state-up-again
+- 08-showing-the-past-moves
+- 09-implementing-time-travel

 ## Creating the project

+FYI, The project was created using the following command.\
+There is no need to recreate the project (obviously you should know this)

 ```
 expo init --npm --template "blank" --name "Tic Tac Toe"